alex-stephens/personal-site/_posts/2020-10-25-make-it-easy.md

 ---
 layout: single
 title:  "`Shift + >` and the Importance of Making It Easy"

+summary: One useful keyboard shortcut can make all the difference.
+This post discusses how the discovery of this shortcut changed my behaviour and significantly improved my life, and how this relates to habit formation more generally.
 ---

 When was the last time you picked up a new skill or habit that immediately became part of your natural way of doing things?